kodianko/Bar-graph-of-Gene-Ontology-GO-analysis/README.md

 # Bar graph of Gene Ontology analysis
-Contains proteomic data (.xlsx) and a Python code (.py) for generating bar graphs for Gene Ontology groups used in a research paper titled "Programming death subroutines of cancer cells by the composition of charge-imbalanced nanoparticles", Nature, 2023.
+Python code (.py) for generating bar graphs for Gene Ontology groups in proteomic data.
+Example processed proteomic data (.xlsx) are included.

 ## How to plot bar graphs for GO groups